Feminizing surgery: Bowel vaginoplasty

 Bowel vaginoplasty is another common vaginoplasty technique.
-It is also utilised for vaginoplasty in cisgender women.
-As with penile inversion vaginoplasty, the testicles and scrotum are removed, the glans made into a clitoris, and the neovulva constructed from scrotal and urethral tissue.
-However, in bowel vaginoplasty a segment of rectosigmoid colon is grafted into a surgically created canal to form the walls of the neovagina.
+It is also used for vaginoplasty in cisgender women.
+As with penile inversion vaginoplasty, the testicles and scrotum are removed, the glans made into a clitoris, and the neovulva constructed from scrotal, penile and urethral tissue.
+However, in bowel vaginoplasty a segment of rectosigmoid colon is grafted into a surgically created canal to form the neovagina.

 As bowel vaginoplasty uses colon to construct the neovagina, post-operative depth is not dependent on the length of the penis prior to surgery.
 This makes it appropriate for individuals who have already undergone penectomy, orchiectomy, or who had a penis smaller than the desired depth of the neovagina prior to surgery.
 Unlike penile inversion vaginoplasty, the neovagina created through bowel vaginoplasty is self-lubricating and does not require further dilation once fully healed.

+Jejunum vaginoplasty

+Jejunum vaginoplasty uses a segment of the jejunum to create the neovagina.
+The approach was created to solve some of the shortcomings of skin graft, peritoneal, and colonic vaginoplasties.
+Jejunum vaginoplasty has been historically successful when performed in natal females.

 Vulvoplasty

 Vulvoplasty is the process of constructing a neovulva from existing genital tissue.
 The testicles, scrotum, and penis are removed, and the glans made into a clitoris.
 The urethra is shortened, and the mons pubis, labia majora and minora, and urethral opening are created using scrotal and urethral tissue.
 Unlike vaginoplasty, a neovagina is not created.

 Because vulvoplasty does not create a neovagina, it is appropriate for individuals who do not wish to have vaginal sex following surgery or who are not interested in the increased aftercare routine of vaginoplasty.